4est-is-Forrest/square-iron/content/docs/about/features.md

 **_Web Development & Elementary Programming_**

-**Web Development** started on fundamental HTML/CSS elements and ended on an introduction into to JavaScript functions and application with web pages.
+**Web Development** began on fundamental HTML/CSS elements and ended on an introduction into JavaScript functions and application with web pages.

 **Elementary Programming** was exclusively taught using the Java implementation of Python: Jython.
 Basic concepts that are common to a wide range of languages were explored and practiced such as variables, functions, lists, dictionaries and loops.